 Real estate investment trusts (REITs) make it possible to reap all the benefits of owning property while adopting a hands-off approach.

-REITs are listed companies that use investors’ money to buy real-estate that are then rented out to tenants.
+REITs are listed companies that use investors’ money to buy real-estate that is then rented out to tenants.
 The majority of profit from rental income is used to distribute to investors.

 The most appealing aspect of REITs for me is the healthy dividend yield.
 But just because a REIT provides a good dividend yield it may not be a good investment.

 REITs can be a good way to diversify investments as they tend to less volatile than stocks.
-They also tend to fluctuate less with maximum drawdowns of 20% from its base price unless of course we’re in the midst of a global finance crisis, like in 2008.
+They also tend to fluctuate less with maximum drawdowns of 20% from its base price unless of course, we’re in the midst of a global financial crisis, like in 2008.

-Holding REITs to realise a future profit from selling them can take longer than traditional stock as there tend to be less dynamic.
+Holding REITs to realize a future profit from selling them can take longer than traditional stock as there tends to be less dynamic.